How I Handled Working In A Prison For Men Who Harmed Women

 Advertisement

-And so, in 2010 I began my role in a male, category C prison which housed around 750 inmates, including a vulnerable prisoner unit (mainly for sex offenders), serving a variety of sentences.
-Their crimes ranged from drug-related offences to burglary, rape and murder.
+And so, in 2010 I began my role in a male, category C prison which housed around 750 inmates, including a vulnerable prisoner unit mainly for sex offenders, serving a variety of sentences.
+Their crimes ranged from drug-related offenses to burglary, rape, and murder.
 If I’m honest, I had little clue about what to expect – the only knowledge I had came from TV shows, and they certainly didn’t prepare me for what lay ahead.

 My first ever contact with a prisoner will always be a standout memory for me.
-It was a man my age who’d been convicted of a young woman’s murder some years before.
-As part of his assessment for an offending behaviour programme, I listened as he described how he’d met, raped and strangled the woman, then dumped her body.
+It was a man my age who had been convicted of a young woman’s murder some years before.
+As part of his assessment for an offending behavior programme, I listened as he described how he’d met, raped, and strangled the woman, then dumped her body.
 The way he detailed what he’d done was shocking to hear.
 The calmness in his voice still haunts me.
-It was the first time it hit me that a murderer could look ‘normal’.
-He was good-looking, not scary, and I remember thinking if I’d met him outside of prison, during a night out, I’d have thought nothing of chatting to him.
-That had a lasting impact – the whole interview challenged my preconceived notions and the stereotypes I harboured.
+It was the first time it hit me that a murderer could look 'normal.'
+He was good-looking, not scary, and I remember thinking if I’d met him outside of prison during a night out, I’d have thought nothing of talking to him.
+That had a lasting impact – the whole interview challenged my preconceived notions and the stereotypes I harbored.
 Afterwards, I thought it was probably a good way of introducing me to working with offenders – being thrown right into it.

 Advertisement